Are Smoothies Good for Weight Loss? Health Benefits

 Can Smoothies Make You Gain Weight?

-If you aren’t careful, yes, smoothies can undermine even the best weight loss plan.
-Large portion sizes and added ingredients like sugar, honey, and maple syrup can ratchet up the calorie count quickly.
+If you are drinking smoothies as part of your weight loss plan, it’s best to choose smoothies with balanced protein, fat, and carbohydrates.
+If you aren’t careful, smoothies can undermine even the best weight loss plan.
+Large portion sizes and added ingredients like sugar, honey, and maple syrup can quickly increase the calorie count.

 Making Smoothies Good for Weight Loss